Interview – James Karen

 CrypticRock.com – Absolutely.
 Doc Mandel was a very funny character in the film.
 You have a good amount of humor in a lot of the roles you have played.
 Is comedy, as an actor, something that is important to you?

 James Karen – Yes, I never liked to play heavy dramatic roles.
-I liked to play Comedy.
-I was a light Comedian on Broadway, it was nice to move it over into movies.
+I like to play Comedy.
+I was a light Comedian on Broadway, it was nice to move it over to movies.

 RETURN OF THE LIVING DEAD, PART II, Dana Ashbrook, James Karen, Marsha Dietlein, Phillip Bruns, 1988